garmin/pyrex/README.md

 #### Managing multiple Docker images
 It may occasionally be necessary to maintain multiple different Docker images simultaneously.
-Pyrex can handle this without any problems, however it should be noted that each different image should be given a unique tag using the `${pyrex:tag}` variable.
+Pyrex can handle this without any problems, however it should be noted that each different image should be given a unique name using the `${pyrex:image}` variable.
 This variable specifies the name of the tag that Pyrex will attach to the image when it is built to prevent Docker from thinking the image is unused and removing it.

-Each image should have unique tag assigned to it.
-In addition, it is highly recommended that the tag include the variables `${build:username}` and `${build:groupname}` to ensure that multiple users sharing a computer do not overwrite each others tags.
+#### Pulling prebuilt images
+If you want Pyrex to pull a prebuild image (e.g. from Docker Hub or some other registry) instead of building the image locally every time the environment is sourced, set `${pyrex:buildlocal}` to `0` and set `${pyrex:image}` to the name of the image you would like to pull.

+*Note: For reproducibility reasons, it may be unwise to do this if you just going to pull the `latest` tag for an image.
+In that case, you are probably better off building the images locally*

 ### Running Pyrex
 Once Pyrex is configured, using it is very straight forward.
 First, source the